Ivo-Balbaert/The_Way_to_Mojo/book/8_Python_integration.md

 The rhs (right hand side) of lines 1 and 2 are of type `PythonObject`.
 PythonObject is a Mojo type that can store Python objects of any class (see: https://docs.modular.com/mojo/stdlib/python/object.html#init__).
 (The _ = are needed to avoid the warning: 'PythonObject' value is unused)

+In line 1B, we see that you can even use Python.evaluate to access Python’s built-in functions.

 All the Python keywords can be accessed by importing `builtins`:
 ```py